 The Internet Struggle is Real

-The Challenge: Reliable internet access becomes crucial when your van is your office, entertainment center, and connection to the outside world.
+The Challenge: Steady online access becomes key when your van is your office, fun center, and link to the outside world.

 What We've Learned from Customers: